 Please see our Rankings page.

 - There are more than 8,800 living alumni.

 - UC Davis alumni are located throughout the United States and across the world.
 The majority are located in the San Francisco Bay Area, Los Angeles, San Diego, Sacramento, Oregon and Washington.

-- UC Davis alumni are represented in all areas of the legal profession with the majority in private practice, followed by government, public interest legal services, business and corporations, and academia.
+- UC Davis alumni are represented in all areas of the legal profession including law firms, federal, state and local governments, public service organizations, business and corporations, academia, and the judiciary.

 - For more information about our Alumni, please visit the Alumni section of this web site.

 Section of Legal Education and Admissions to the Bar